 Biometrics and Risk

-With any new technology, especially where data is stored online, comes risk.
+With any new technology, especially those storing data online, comes risk.
 There have been a couple of notable breaches or near breaches already.

 The US Office of Personnel Management had over 5 million fingerprint records stolen in a data breach in 2015.
 Wired magazine noted that the agency admitted that hackers may be able to find ways to continue to exploit stolen fingerprint data as technology changes.

 Avanti, a provider of kiosk-based services to allow employees to buy food using fingerprint scans, had its own brush with security.
-In July 2017, the company was targeted by malware.
+In July 2017, malware targeted the company.
 Although biometric information was ultimately not compromised, the scare renewed some concerns about the security of biometric data.